The ideal intersection property for essential groupoid C*-algebras: From boundary actions to Powers averaging

-\begin{remark} Previous results about \Cstar-irreducible inclusions arising from group actions were obtained by Amrutam-Kalantar \cite{amrutamkalantar2020}, who showed that if $G$ is a \Cstar-simple discrete group and $X$ is any minimal, compact $G$-space, then the inclusion $\Cstarred(G) \subseteq \cont(X) \redtimes G = \Cstarred(X \rtimes G)$ is \Cstar-irreducible.
-In these examples, the irreducibility is a consequence of the \Cstar-simplicity of the group.
-In contrast, our Theorem~\ref{thm:irreducible-inclusion-boundary-action} makes no assumption on the acting group $G$, but relies instead on the assumption that $X$ is a $G$-boundary.
+\begin{remark} Previous results about relative Powers averaging arising from group actions were obtained by Amrutam-Kalantar \cite{amrutamkalantar2020}, who showed that if $G$ is a \Cstar-simple discrete group and $X$ is any minimal, compact $G$-space, then the inclusion $G \subseteq \cont(X) \redtimes G = \Cstarred(X \rtimes G)$ satisfies relative Powers averaging.
+In these examples, \Cstar-simplicity of the group is the source of Powers averaging.
+In contrast, our Theorem~\ref{thm:relative-powers-averaging-boundary-action} makes no assumption on the acting group $G$, but relies instead on the assumption that $X$ is a $G$-boundary.
 Nevertheless, there are some situations where the two results overlap such as hyperbolic groups $G$ with trivial finite radical acting on their Gromov boundary $\partial G$.
-Since $\partial G$ is a topologically free boundary action of a \Cstar-simple group, both \cite[Theorem 1.3]{amrutamkalantar2020} and our Theorem~\ref{thm:irreducible-inclusion-boundary-action} imply the irreducibility of the inclusion $\Cstarred(G) \subseteq \Cstarred(\partial G \rtimes G)$. \end{remark}
+Since $\partial G$ is a topologically free boundary action of a \Cstar-simple group, both \cite[Theorem 1.3]{amrutamkalantar2020} and our Theorem~\ref{thm:relative-powers-averaging-boundary-action} imply the relative Powers averaging property for the inclusion $G \subseteq \Cstarred(\partial G \rtimes G)$. \end{remark}